Moezys/Crypto-Dashboard/README.md

 This project was built with the assistance of AI in several key ways:

 ### 1. **Architecture Planning & Code Generation**
-- **Input**: "Create a Next.js crypto dashboard with TypeScript, Tailwind, and real-time price updates"
+- **Input**: "Create a Next.js crypto dashboard initial codebase with TypeScript, Tailwind, and real-time price updates"
-- **Output**: Complete project structure, component architecture, and initial codebase
+- **Output**: Project structure, component architecture, and initial codebase
 - **Benefit**: Rapid prototyping and consistent code patterns

 ### 2. **API Integration & Type Safety**